NurseQ/framingtonHeart/README.md

 # framingtonHeart
-## This is a repository for predicting heart disease.
+## This is a learning repository for imbalanced datasets.